aninjaturtle/aninjaturtle.github.com/_posts/core-samples/2014-12-29-Pong-Game-for-Unity.md

 {% include JB/setup %}

 ##Pong Built in Unity3D
-You can use the W/S and the Up and Down Arrows to control the two paddles.
+Use the W and S keys to move Up and Down on the left side and the up and down arrows to control the right side.

 <div class="content">
 	<div id="unityPlayer">